Racquetball Calories Burned Calculator

 How many calories does racquetball burn in 30 minutes?

-A person weighing 160 lbs (73 kg) burns approximately 254 calories during 30 minutes of racquetball.
-This is based on a MET value of 7.
+A person weighing 160 lbs (73 kg) burns approximately 267 calories during 30 minutes of racquetball.
+This is based on a MET value of 7 for racquetball.
 Heavier individuals burn more calories, and lighter individuals burn fewer.

 What is the MET value of racquetball?

-The MET (Metabolic Equivalent of Task) value for racquetball is 7.
+The default MET (Metabolic Equivalent of Task) value for racquetball is 7, while the selected training style uses MET 7.
 This means racquetball burns 7 times more energy than sitting at rest.
 MET values are established by the Compendium of Physical Activities and represent average energy expenditure for the activity.

 Is racquetball good for weight loss?

-Yes, racquetball is an effective exercise for weight loss.
-With a MET value of 7, it burns a significant number of calories per session.
-A 160-lb person burns about 508 calories per hour.
+Yes, racquetball can be effective for weight loss when performed intensely enough.
+With a selected MET value of 7, a 160-lb person burns about 533 calories per hour.
 Combined with a balanced diet, regular racquetball can help create the calorie deficit needed for weight loss.

 How does body weight affect calories burned during racquetball?

 Body weight significantly impacts calorie burn during racquetball.
-A 120-lb person burns about 191 calories in 30 minutes, while a 250-lb person burns approximately 397 calories in the same time.
+At the selected MET value of 7, a 120-lb person burns about 200 calories in 30 minutes, while a 250-lb person burns approximately 417 calories in the same time.
 This is because moving a heavier body requires more energy, regardless of the activity being performed.

 What muscles does racquetball work?